salehnevergiveup/concurrent-Programming-Barbershop-simulation-java/README.md

 =======================================

-After making sure that certificate is in the `certmgr.msc > Trusted Root Certification Authorities > Certificates`:
+After making sure that certificate is in the `Trusted Root Certification Authorities > Certificates`:

 13. Open the folder below